FullByte/FullByte.github.io/docs/tech/hardware/hack/usb-armory.md

 ## Windows 10 Driver Issue

-Driver is installed but found as "Serial" "USB device(COM3)" in the device manager "Update" the driver an use this instead: <http://web1.moddevices.com/shared/mod-duo-rndis.zip>
+Driver is installed but found as "Serial" "USB device(COM3)" in the device manager "Update" the driver an use this instead: "mod-duo-rndis.zip".

 ## Connect to USB armory